What Are The Dangers Of Artificial Intelligence

 The integration of AI into various industries and sectors has the potential to disrupt economies and exacerbate wealth inequality.
 The automation of tasks currently performed by humans can lead to significant job losses, particularly in industries that heavily rely on manual labor.
 As fewer job opportunities become available, income disparities can worsen, increasing the gap between the wealthy and the marginalized.

-See also Artificial Intelligence Acronym
+See also Can Artificial Intelligence Come Alive

 Loss of privacy is another economic concern that arises with AI.
 As AI systems collect vast amounts of consumer data, the potential for data breaches and unauthorized use of personal information escalates.
 This loss of privacy can erode trust in businesses and hinder economic growth, as consumers become wary of sharing their personal data for fear of misuse or abuse.